n3mo/cyberpunk-theme.el/README.md

 Package.el
 ----------

 Cyberpunk is available in [MELPA](http://melpa.milkbox.net/).
-This installation method assumes that you have added MELP to your package archive list.
+This installation method assumes that you have added MELPA to your package archive list.
 This can be accomplished in your init file with the following command:

 ```lisp
 (add-to-list 'package-archives